 Position Logistics

-This full-time NEIWPCC position will work 7.5 hours per day and is based in the New York City Department of Environmental Protection office in Kingston, NY.
+This full-time NEIWPCC position will work 7.5 hours per day.
+Work location is dependent upon candidate preference of New York City Department of Environmental Protection office locations in Kingston, Valhalla, or Arkville, NY.
 Duties will be performed largely in an office setting with occasional travel, for which a valid driver’s license and private means of transportation are required.
 After six months, this position may be eligible for a hybrid work schedule, subject to approval and program needs.
-Proof of COVID-19 vaccination required.

 What We Offer